What is a Child Looked After Review Meeting?

 The first review meeting must happen within four weeks of living away from your parents.
 There will be a second review meeting after three months and then every six months after that.

-We have created a child's words and pictures to explain a child looked after review (opens a pdf)
+We have created a child's words and pictures (pdf) to explain a child looked after review

-We have written a leaflet that explains being looked after in more detail for older children and young people (opens a pdf)
+We have written a young person's guide to being looked after (pdf) that explains being looked after in more detail for older children and young people

 Here is a video to help you imagine what a child looked after review meeting is like.
 There are subtitles in English, Polish, Turkish, Arabic and Korean.
 Just click on the CC button on the bottom toolbar on the video to select the language you need.